The Best Fall Walks and Tours in NYC (Virtual and In Person)

 By Ethan Wolff

 Fall is a great time for exploring the city on walks and tours.
-Although a lot of programming remains virtual, there are some chances to get out and about in real life as well.
-We’re looking forward to learning more about NYC as a diverse array brings everything from the Underground Railroad to Tin Pan Alley.
+Although a lot of programming remains virtual, there are more chances to get out and about in real life than we’ve seen in months.
+We’re looking forward to learning more about NYC, from City Island to the Deco details of 42nd Street.

 The Mount Vernon Hotel Museum is getting back out into the real world, offering tours that look back at its neighborhood in the 19th century, when it was primarily countryside.
-You can join along on Tuesday, September 15th or Saturday, September 26th.
+You can join along on Sunday, October 11th.

 New York Adventure Club.
-NYAC brings together a series of city experts to hopscotch across intriguing neighborhoods and histories.
-Join them for Grand Central Terminal and the Secrets Within on Monday, September 14th; Underground Manhattan, The History of the NYC Subway System on Tuesday, September 15th; NYC’s Tin Pan Alley: The Birthplace of America’s Music Industry and The Flatiron District, From Gilded Age to Modern Day on Friday, September 18th; Temple Emanu-El, NYC’s Great Art Deco Synagogue on Monday, September 21st; a Virtual Exploration of Untermyer Gardens, “America’s Greatest Forgotten Garden” (above) and The Lost & Forgotten Gilded Age Mansions of Fifth Avenue on Thursday, September 24th.
+NYAC brings together a series of city experts to hopscotch across intriguing neighborhoods and histories in virtual presentations.
+Join them for City Island, the “Cape Cod” of New York on Monday, October 12th; Paterson, NJ: Alexander Hamilton’s Planned City of Industry on Tuesday, October 13th; Grand Central Terminal and the Secrets Within on Monday, October 19th; Underground Manhattan, The History of the NYC Subway System on Tuesday, October 20th; The Graves, Burials, and Skeletons of Northern Manhattan or The Ship Graveyards of Staten Island on Friday, October 30th; and The Lost & Forgotten Gilded Age Mansions of Fifth Avenue on Thursday, November 5th.

 The Municipal Art Society of New York.
 MAS is back out and about, at least virtually, exploring NYC.
-Upcoming interactions with city history include Brooklyn Heights Brownstones and the Nineteenth Amendment on Sunday, September 13th; Manhattanville: Old Heart of West Harlem on Saturday, September 19th; and Cast-Iron City on Thursday, September 24th.
+Upcoming interactions with city history include Beyond Brownstones: Brooklyn Heights Since 1900 on Thursday, October 15th; The Art Deco Skyscrapers of Midtown on Saturday, October 17th; and The Architectural History of Brooklyn’s Row Houses, Part 2 on Saturday, October 24th.

 When a Nobel Laureate speaks, who listens?
 Sign up for Thought Gallery’s weekly Curriculum and get the best of smart NYC delivered right to your inbox.